thomcc/arcstr/README.md

 This crate defines `ArcStr`, a reference counted string type.
 It's essentially trying to be a better `Arc<str>` or `Arc<String>`, at least for most use cases.

 ArcStr intentionally gives up some of the features of `Arc` which are rarely-used for `Arc<str>` (`Weak`, `Arc::make_mut`, ...).
-And in exchange, it gets a number of features that are very useful, especially for strings. notably robust support for cheap/zero-cost `ArcStr`s holding static data (for example, string literals).
+And in exchange, it gets a number of features that are very useful, especially for strings.
+Notably robust support for cheap/zero-cost `ArcStr`s holding static data (for example, string literals).

 (Aside from this, it's also a single pointer, which can be good for performance and FFI)